ashish-gehani/Trimmer/README.md

     python ../run.py curl.manifest work_dir

-    To run a comparison for trimmer, occam, orig use the scripts in experimentation directory to run en masse, run run_examples.sh in the root
+    To run a comparison for trimmer, occam, orig use the scripts in experimentation directory to run en masse, run run_examples.sh in the root. the results are written to results/exe_sizes.csv and results/funcs.csv the pre-generated bitcode for some examples can be found in examples/name/trimmer/name